jeremiahsnapp/dev-lxc/README.md

 Many dev-lxc subcommands can act on a subset of the cluster's servers by specifying a regular expression that matches the desired server names.

-For example, the following command will show the status of the build node and the infrastructure node.
+For example, the following command will show the status of the infrastructure node.

 ```
 dl status node